 Choose the Right Lens

 It is so tempting to use a wide-angle lens to show a large area but this does not compress the flowers enough and leads to a less than impressive display of bluebells, however impressive they are in reality.
-This photograph was taken on an iPhone and while it shows the bluebells, they are nowhere near as dramatic as they appeared in reality.
+You are much better taking a lens that covers a good range from 70-200mm.
+This will help show the bluebells as more of a carpet.

-Find a Clean Area of Woodland
+Composition – Find a Clean Area of Woodland And a FOcus

 Messy photographs are all too easy to produce and it is sometimes hard to find a clean area without debris and fallen trees.
 While these can enhance the composition, usually they are just annoying.

 Getting the Light Right

 Getting the lighting correct is a nightmare with bluebells as they change colour with the ambient light.
 At sunset they can appear almost golden lilac, at midday they will be a harsh blue.

 Despite the problems with the harsh light of day, it is possible to get some beautiful macro photographs with the bluebells.

 Playing with longer exposures and camera movement can also help well the light and the woodland is not ideal.
 By setting a longer shutter speed, mounting the camera on a tripod and moving gently a beautiful blur can be achieved.